 I really like the diversity that you can find here in the Netherlands.
 You can find people from everywhere in the world here and they’re all open to talk, have a conversation and meet you for who you are.

-Leopoldo from Venezuela studying International Foundation Year - Science and Engineering
+Studying International Foundation Year in Science and Engineering

 The education system in Holland is interactive, student-focused and based around teamwork.